pivotal-cf/bookbinder/README.md

 **Requirements:**

 * In `config.yml`: a `product_id` key for each section to display the generated subnav, and a `products` section that defines each `product_id` (as key `id`) used for those sections.
-* In `master_middleman/source/subnavs`, a file `subnav_template.erb` that contains html to which the generated subnav json will be appended.
-The file must contain one div with class 'nav-content'.
 * Properly formatted page for each `subnav_root`

 ```yaml